JuliaPOMDP/POMDPs.jl/docs/src/get_started.md

 There are a few things to mention here.
 First, the TigerPOMDP type implements all the functions required by QMDPSolver to compute a policy.
 Second, each policy has a default updater (essentially a filter used to update the belief of the POMDP).
-To learn more about Updaters check out the [Concepts](http://juliapomdp.github.io/POMDPs.jl/latest/concepts/) section.
+To learn more about Updaters check out the [Concepts and Architecture](@ref) section.